GabrielSalla/sentinela/docs/configuration_file.md

 - `executor_monitor_timeout`: Integer.
 Timeout, in seconds, for monitor execution.
 - `executor_reaction_timeout`: Integer.
 Timeout, in seconds, for reactions execution.
 - `executor_request_timeout`: Integer.
 Timeout, in seconds, for requests execution.
 - `executor_monitor_heartbeat_time`: Integer.
 Time, in seconds, between each monitor heartbeat.
+This parameter impacts the controller procedure `monitors_stuck.time_tolerance` parameter.

 ## Issues Creation
 - `max_issues_creation`: Integer.
 Maximum number of issues that can be created by each monitor in a single search.
 Can be overridden by the monitors' configuration.